How TSA PreCheck Works

-The primary benefit of being an approved TSA PreCheck traveler is that it can significantly reduce the time required for security screening.
+The primary benefit of being an approved TSA PreCheck traveler is that it can significantly reduce the time and physical contact required for security screening.
 TSA PreCheck passengers have access to a separate TSA PreCheck security lane, allowing them to by-pass the lane with non-TSA PreCheck travelers.
 When it is time to go through security, TSA PreCheck travelers don’t need to remove their shoes, belts or light jackets, or take out laptops or approved travel liquid containers from carry-ons.
-These time-saving steps allow for a quicker screening process.
-According to TSA.gov, 92% of TSA PreCheck passengers waited less than five minutes to be screened in February 2019!
+These time-saving steps allow for a quicker screening process, making it a great option for families as children under 12 can join parents/guardians with TSA PreCheck in the dedicated screening lanes.
+According to TSA.gov, 98% of TSA PreCheck passengers waited less than five minutes to be screened in March 2021!

 Some Restrictions Apply

 It is important to know that being TSA PreCheck eligible does not guarantee expedited screening, so participating travelers may be required to go through standard security screening.
 The TSA uses unpredictable security measures, both seen and unseen, throughout the airport and therefore can’t guarantee any individual expedited screening.
 Before traveling, make sure you check your boarding pass to confirm if you received TSA PreCheck.
 TSA PreCheck will be printed on your boarding pass and embedded on the boarding pass barcode.
 Once a boarding pass is scanned at a checkpoint, TSA officers may refer you to the TSA PreCheck lane if you are in the regular security lane.